Manage your automated rules

 When you create a rule, you can choose to receive email notifications when your rule runs.
 You'll have the option to be notified after each rule runs and only if it runs with changes or errors.

 To sign up for these notifications, just select the email option you'd like from the Email results drop-down menu as you're creating your rule.

-If you prefer not to receive email notifications, you can instead check the logs to keep track of when your rules run and what changes the rules have made in your account.
+If you prefer not to receive email notifications, you can instead check the "Rules History" page to keep track of when your rules run and what changes the rules have made in your account.

-You can also view changes that automated rules have made to your account within the My Change History tool.
+You can also view changes that automated rules have made to your account by accessing Change history.